saemol/airbnb-seattle/README.md

 ## Acknowledgments

-* Kaggle and AirBnB for the data
+* Kaggle and Airbnb for the data
 * Udacity for the course